A Polynomial-Time Algorithm for the Next-to-Shortest Path Problem on Positively Weighted Directed Graphs: Introduction

 \subsection{Related Work}

-\paragraph{Detours.} In the $k$-detour problem, the input is a graph, specified vertices $s,t$, and a positive integer $k$, and the goal is to determine if $G$ has an $s\utov t$ path of length exactly $d(s,t)+k$.
-This problem is fixed-parameter tractable for both undirected graphs~\cite{akmal2023faster,bezakova2019finding} and directed planar graphs~\cite{fomin2023detours,hatzel2023simpler}.
+\paragraph{Exact Detours.} The \emph{$k$-exact detour} problem is the same as the above $k$-longest detour problem, except the path must be of length \emph{exactly} $d(s,t)+k$.
+This problem is known to be fixed-parameter tractable for general graphs, both undirected and directed~\cite{bezakova2019finding,akmal2023faster}.

 \paragraph{Paths of exact and forbidden lengths.} The problem of finding an $s\utov t$ path of an exact given length has been studied~\cite{nykanen2002exact,salmela2016gap}, as well as the more general problem of finding paths whose length falls into a specified range~\cite{dolgui2018simple}.